sxjczzl/Homebrew-brew/docs/Manpage.md

   * `list`, `ls` [`--versions` [`--multiple`]] [`--pinned`] [`formulae`]:
     List the installed files for `formulae`.
-Combined with `--verbose`, recursively list the contents of all subdirectories in each `formula`'s keg.
+Combined with `--verbose`, recursively list the contents of all subdirectories in each `formula`’s keg.

     If `--versions` is passed, show the version number for installed formulae, or only the specified formulae if `formulae` are given.
 With `--multiple`,